 Now that you have planned your route and itinerary very nicely according to Google maps, give yourself more travelling time than stipulated as the roads in New Zealand are very different from what you are used to at home.

-The time stated on Google Map does not really take bends and windy roads into account so take note!
+The time stated on Google Map does not really take bends and winding roads into account so take note!
 Furthermore, as you’re driving, you will find yourself pulling over to take pictures and admire the beauty of the scenery around you.
 Don’t get carried away and remember to always pull over safely.

 YouTrip 6-Months Limited Time Offer